AlanFoster/alanfoster.github.io/src/pages/workshops/jest/features/index.markdown

 Inbuilt code coverage by supplying `--coverage` as an argument:

 ![](./test-coverage.png "Example of Jest showing the percentage of code that was successfully tested")

+## What's different?

+There are various testing libraries in existence already.
+Why would a developer choose Jest, over something else - such as Mocha, or Jasmine?

+On an average day, the key distinctions between Jest and $otherFramework are:

+* Snapshot testing
+* `expect(...).toBe(...)` creates human readable diffs
+* Advanced mocking capabilities, out of the box
+* Inbuilt caching to decrease bootup + overall testing times
+* Streamlined command line interface

+As your codebase matures, and your codebase and tests increase in size, some benefits between Jest and $otherFramework are:

+* Tests are executed in parallel
+* Each test ran in isolation
+* [jest-codemods](https://github.com/skovhus/jest-codemods) available to update to newer Jest releases
+* Community alignment on Jest - lots of tooling, tutorials, innovation